Gooee’s IoT Platform is architected to provide enterprise-grade security.

 when communicating with the Gooee Platform.

 Hardware devices need to make sure that the servers they talk to are legitimate Gooee servers.
 This is guaranteed by a Public Key Infrastructure (PKI) and based on Transport Layer Security (TLS) certificates.

-The root certificates (public keys) of the Gooee Ecosystem are bundled into our embedded Software Development Kits (SDKs).
+The root certificates (public keys) of the Gooee Platform are bundled into our embedded Software Development Kits (SDKs).
 Similarly, the Gooee Portal has the root certificates in their trust store.

 Gooee provides secure API keys for anyone or anything accessing the platform.
 These are secret, unique tokens (a long string of characters) generated by cryptographically strong random number algorithms for each device, application or user; and are used to authenticate each request sent.